-Students are awarded credit for classes on the basis of the Carnegie unit.
+Students are awarded credit for classes based on the Carnegie unit.
 This defines a semester unit of credit as equal to a minimum of three hours of work per week for a semester.
 The Carnegie definition is based upon a minimum length of 16 weeks.
-Thus, a unit of credit equates to three hours of student work per week (1 hour lecture plus 2 hours of homework or 3 hours of lab) for 16 weeks.
+Thus, a unit of credit equates to three hours of student work per week (1-hour lecture plus 2 hours of homework or 3 hours of lab) for 16 weeks.
 In certain circumstances, it is possible to have more hours, but not less.